Memorial Day, Lakeland Cemetery

 “You promised.”
 Carly pointed her index finger at Annika.
 “You agreed at Hope’s grave you’d be ready to leave by the end of July.
 I’m holding you to it.”

 Annika gulped her Coke.
 “I know, I know.
 You can’t wait to get out of this town.
 Neither can I.” She sat back and smiled.
-“I keep thinking about how cool it’s going to be—rolling into L.A.”
+“I keep thinking about how cool it’s going to be—rolling into L.A.
+I can’t wait to go shopping!”

 Carly arched one brow.
 “Yeah, well we’re not there yet.
 You have to sever your umbilical cord to your parents first and clean out your apartment.
 I’m not going to breathe easy until we’re in my car heading out of town.”

 “Don’t worry about it,” Annika said.
-“I’ll call you on Monday and let you know how it went.”
+“I’ll call you on Monday and let you know how the conversation went.”

 Carly nodded.
 “Have you talked to Penny yet?
 About taking over your job?”